top of page

 Targeted Campaigns

 Leverage feedback to design segmented marketing campaigns.
-If a particular feature receives high praise, create targeted messages that highlight this feature to customers who value it most.
+If a particular feature receives high praise, create targeted messages that highlight this feature to the customers who value it most.

 Building Trust